honusz/Tonalite/README.md

 ## Required Tools

-Tonalite requires Python 3.6+ and the folowing libraries installed through pip:
+Tonalite requires Python 3.6+ and the folowing tools and libraries:

+- sass
 - python-socketio
 - aiohttp
 - PyInstaller